UtahEFD/QES-Public/README.md

 #SBATCH --time=01:00:00
 #SBATCH -e init_error.log
 #SBATCH -o init_out.log
-module load gcc/5.4.0
+module load gcc/8.1.0
 ulimit -c unlimited -s
-./cudaUrb/cudaUrb -q ../data/QU_Files/GaussianHill.xml -s 2 -o gaussianHill.nc
+./cudaUrb/cudaUrb -q ../data/QU_Files/GaussianHill.xml -s 2 -w -o gaussianHill
 ```

-You can then run the script on the nodes:
+Note that if you build with a different GCC, you will need to change the module load to use gcc/5.4.0.
+With the slurm file in the run folder, You can then run the script on the nodes.
+For example, assuming you were in the build folder:

 ```
+cd ..
+cd run
 sbatch rGaussianHill_gpu.slurm
 ```

 ## Tips and Tricks

 In case things don't go as planned with these instructions, here are some tips for correcting some build or run issues:

 ## Building the Documentation via Doxygen